uio-library/ub-baser/docker/README.md

 [`docker/compose.dev.yml`](https://github.com/scriptotek/ub-baser/blob/master/docker/compose.dev.yml)
 and any arguments given to the script.

-To bring everything up, simply run:
+To bring everything up:

 	./dev.sh up

-And simply press Ctrl-C to stop it.
+This starts two containers: `db` (the Postgres database) and `app` (Apache + PHP).
+Note that it can take a minute or two before everything is ready.
+To stop the server, press Ctrl-C.

+When the `app` container starts, it runs the `entrypoint.sh` script (from this folder), which takes care of [migrating](https://laravel.com/docs/master/migrations) the database.

 Any other command supported by docker-compose also works with the `dev.sh` script.
-E.g. to check status, run:

-	./dev.sh ps
+For instance, instead of running `docker-compose ps`, you can run `./dev.sh ps`.

-Or to start a shell in the app container:
+And if you want to start a shell in the app container, you can run:

 	./dev.sh exec app bash

-## Migrating the database and importing data

-The first time the server is started, it comes with an empty database.
-To migrate it, run:
+### Creating an admin user

+In a development environment, you can run the `create:admin` artisan command to create an admin user with a default password.
+Instead of running `php artisan create:admin` locally, you can run it inside the `app` container using the following command:

-	./dev.sh run --rm app php artisan migrate --seed
+	./dev.sh run --rm app php artisan create:admin

-By including `--seed`, a few static pages and an administrator user (user: `admin@example.org`, password: `secret`) will also be created.
-Make sure to change this later on.
+Note: The source for this command is `app/Console/Commands/CreateAdminCommand.php`

+Now you should be able to login at http://localhost/login and add additional rights at http://localhost/admin/users/1/edit

+### Importing data

+Data can be imported from the `initial-import` folder using the import commands.
-To also import the data from the `initial-import` folder, run:
+For instance you can import data from `initial-import/dommer` to the `dommer` database like so:

+    $ ./dev.sh run --rm -v "$(pwd)"/initial-import:/initial-import app php artisan import:dommer /initial-import/dommer

+This uses the import command defined at `app/Console/Commands/ImportDommerCommand.php`.

+There is also a shorthand command to import multiple databases:

     $ ./dev.sh run --rm -v "$(pwd)"/initial-import:/initial-import app php artisan import /initial-import

+See `app/Console/Commands/ImportCommand.php` for details.

+### Resetting the database

+If you need to delete the database and start over again, use the `migrate:fresh` artisan command:

+	./dev.sh run --rm app php artisan migrate:fresh

 ## Making changes to the Docker image and Apache/PHP config